 - Participating and contributing

-The way we report to parents about student progress will change, beginning in 2018, allowing us to report more frequently to parents through:
+The way we report to parents about student progress changed in 2018, allowing us to report more frequently to parents through:

 - increased parent / teacher conferences,

-- student led conferences (coming in 2019), encouraging our students to be more actively involved in their learning, goal setting and communicating their goals to their parents,
+- student led conferences (coming in 2019), encourages our students to be more actively involved in their learning, goal setting and communicating their goals to their parents,

 - online access to student achievement in real time, outlining what progressions they’ve achieved at their age level, and what progressions they are currently working on.
 You can find more about on-line progressions reporting here.